-CEUS: The initial enhancement time (unit: s) of liver parenchyma and lesions were recorded.
-The washout to iso-enhancement time (unit: s), and washout to hypo-enhancement time (unit: s) of liver lesions were recorded as well.
-Then, the number and proportion of different enhancement levels at arterial phase (reference to the enhancement level of adjacent liver tissue, divided into high/equal/low enhancement), enhancement levels at portal venous phase and late phase (equal/low enhancement), enhancement forms (uniform or non-uniform enhancement), enhancement-washout modes (fast enhancement and washout/equal enhancement and fast washout/low enhancement and fast washout) and special signs (adjacent and internal tumor vasculature, tumor necrosis no-enhancement zone, capsule enhancement in the late phase) of liver lesions were recorded.
-The characteristic differences of CEUS between hNEN and HCC groups, transferred from different hHEN sources, and between hNEC and hNET groups were compared.
+CEUS: The initial enhancement time (unit: s) of liver parenchyma and lesions was recorded.
+The washout to iso-enhancement time (unit: s) and washout to hypo-enhancement time (unit: s) of liver lesions were recorded as well.
+Then, the number and proportion of different enhancement levels at arterial phase (reference to the enhancement level of adjacent liver tissue, divided into high/equal/low enhancement), enhancement levels at portal venous phase and late phase (equal/low enhancement), enhancement forms (uniform or non-uniform enhancement), enhancement-washout modes (fast enhancement and washout/equal enhancement and fast washout/low enhancement and fast washout), and special signs (adjacent and internal tumor vasculature, tumor necrosis no-enhancement zone, capsule enhancement in the late phase) of liver lesions were recorded.
+The characteristic differences of CEUS between hNEN and HCC groups, transferred from different hNEN sources, and between hNEC and hNET groups were compared.

 Statistical analysis

-All statistical analyses were performed with SPSS version 19.0 (IBM, Chicago, IL, USA) software.
+All statistical analyses were performed with SPSS version 19.0 (IBM, Armonk, NY, United States) software.
 The numerical data were expressed as mean ± SD and the categorical variables as number and percentage.
 The t test was used to compare the two groups of numerical data, and the three groups of numerical data were compared using one-way analysis of variance.
 The comparisons between the categorical variables were performed by chi-square test.
-If the minimum theoretical frequency was less than one, the Fisher exact test was used.
+If the minimum theoretical frequency was less than one, the Fisher’s exact test was used.
 P < 0.05 was considered a statistically significant difference.

 RESULTS